 Unnatural Algae Control

-In extreme situations even more action needs to be taken.
+In extreme situations, even more action needs to be taken.
 Some cases of algae are so bad that a blackout or chemicals are required.
 A blackout consists of turning the lights off and covering the tank to completely block out all light.
-Before doing this physically remove as much algae as possible and do a large water change to remove as many nutrients as possible.
+Before doing this, you should physically remove as much algae as possible and do a large water change to remove as many nutrients as possible.
 Cover the tank and block out all light for at least three days, during which time you do nothing to the tank.
 You do not feed the fish nor do you peak in to see what is going on.
 This should deprive the algae enough to kill it off.
 Live plants may not look great after a blackout, but should come back without any issues.